How would you describe your style?

-I don’t recommend doing every possible combination of family / friends and so on.
-I find that a list of around ten photographs works well, starting with the big group and reducing it down.
+I don’t recommend doing every possible combination of family and friends and so on.
+I find that a list of around ten photographs works nicely, starting with the big group and reducing it down.

 I’d just like to have a chat about our wedding photography

 If you would like to come and meet, you would be made very welcome.
 Just e-mail me so that we can arrange a suitable time.
 I can then show you some sample albums as well as a slideshow of recent favourites.
-We can just have a very informal chat about your wedding photography and you can then decide afterwards if I’m the right person for you to look after your wedding photography.
+We can just have a very informal chat about your wedding photography.
+You can then decide afterwards if I’m the right person for you to look after your wedding photography.

 What is needed for booking?

 I ask you to read and sign a contract (nothing too scary) and to make a first payment of £250.00.
 Once that’s all done I will issue a receipt and confirmation and your wedding photography is all set until nearer the time.